Bank-Builder/temporal_journey/final_word.md

 --- and we use it something like this ...
 SELECT extract_days(tsrange( lower(validity_period), upper(validity_period))) as validity_days, rate, validity_period FROM jibar;
 ```

+*SELF EXERCISE*
+> As an exercise you can DISBALE the subscription in the canonical_db,
+> apply the DDL changes to the jibar table in both the jibar_db and the
+> canonical_db, and then reENABLE the subscription in thec anonical_db.
+> Playing around like this will allow you to see what survives DDL changes
+> and when logical replication breaks because of DDL changes.

 'FINIS'